QBI-Software/NEURON-tutorial/setup.md

 1. Notepad Plus (Windows) - already installed
 1. nano (Linux) - convenient but not necessarily intuitive

+## Running on MAC

+1. Once installed, go to Finder -> Applications
+1. To prevent notification of 'unidentified developer', right-click (cmd-click) on `nrngui` and select 'Open' then click 'Open' button
+1. Now drag `nrngui` to the toolbar

 [demo]: {{ site.github.repository_url }}/raw/gh-pages/img/NeuronDemo.PNG "NEURON Demo for testing"